 How much does it cost to play football?
 Nothing, if you take advantage of the multiple fundraising opportunities.

-What days are my childs practices and games?
+What days and times are the JV & Varsity games?
 You will receive a schedule from your coach.
 Schedules can always be accessed at www.Northmontathletics.com

 What is the Practice schedule?
 This will be determined by the school, and coaching staff, please reach out to your childs coach.